-The article have to be accompanied by the declaration on its own responsibility regarding the originality of the article’s content.
+The article must be accompanied by the Statement of own responsibility on the originality of the content of the article.

 1. Important to remember

 - The Journal of Financial Studies is structured in two sections: Studies and research (with research articles and various studies in the field) and Opinions (where there will be materials on good practices, essays, opinions, economic book reviews in the financial field, personalities in domain etc.).

 - All articles must present original research that has not been published or submitted for publication elsewhere.
 Papers presented at conferences are accepted, provided they have not been published in full in the conference volume.